Foreign Influence in Research

 - Participation in foreign talent recruitment programs

-This issue continues to evolve.
+With the heightened sensitivity on these issues nationally, the USU Office of Research wants to remind you of your disclosure obligations.
 Related faculty responsibilities under Utah State University policies and sponsor regulations are outlined below, and will be updated as additional information becomes available.

 - REPORT all research support, including foreign support, in accordance with sponsor requirements at the proposal stage, and in progress reports.